DDeShon/react-tutorial-01/README.md

-This project is part of a React tutorial that I am taking from Dave Gray on YouTube.
+This project is part of a React tutorial that I am taking by Dave Gray on YouTube.
 Dave's channel can be found at https://www.youtube.com/channel/UCY38RvRIxYODO4penyxUwTg